Welcome to our SEN information report which is part of the Suffolk Local Offer for learners with Special Educational Needs and Disabilities (SEND).

 We aim to involve the child as much as possible to ensure their voice, views and ambitions are understood and included by all.

 When are children assessed for an EHCP (Education, Health and Care Plan)?

 If children fail to make progress, in spite of high quality, targeted support, we may apply for the child to be assessed for an EHC Plan.
 Generally, we apply for an EHC Plan if:

 If the application for an EHC Plan is successful, a member of the Local Authority will call a meeting for parents, the child and the school together with any health or social care professionals who are involved with the family.
 The meeting will record the child’s strengths, their dreams and aspirations as well as the barriers they face.
 Following the meeting, the LA will produce the EHC Plan which will record the decisions made at the meeting.

 How do we support children with SEN?

 We believe that all children learn best with the rest of their class.
+Teachers are responsible for the progress and development of all the pupils in their class.
 Our aim is for all children to be working independently, in class, achieving their full potential.
-Children with SEN and disabilities are entitled to be taught by their teacher, not always by a TA.
 Teachers aim to spend time each day working with all children with SEN, individually or as part of a group.

-Targets for children at SENS are deliberately challenging in the attempt to close the attainment gap between the children and their peers.
-Interventions are often crucial in closing these gaps, so are monitored closely by both the class teacher who monitors progress towards the targets during the intervention and by the Inclusion Coordinator who monitors the Intervention Records.
+Targets for children are deliberately challenging in the attempt to close the attainment gap between the children and their peers.
+Interventions are often crucial in closing these gaps, so are monitored closely by both the class teacher who monitors progress towards the targets during the intervention and by the SENCo who monitors the Intervention Records.